gracicot/gracicot.github.io/_posts/2019-02-13-i-made-a-package-manager-using-cmake.md

 The installation process was also simple:

  1. If the library is not found, clone the library's repo
- 2. Run cmake and build it
+ 2. Run CMake and build it
  3. Finally, install it.

 And that's it!
 Or... is it?